Jim Sweeney (comedian)

-Michael James Dominic Sweeney (born 7 February 1955; Bournemouth, England) is an English actor and comedian, best known for his improvisation partnership with Steve Steen.
+Michael James Dominic Sweeney (born 7 February 1956; Bournemouth, England) is an English actor and comedian, best known for his improvisation partnership with Steve Steen.
+In 2001 and 2002, he wrote the 2-series sitcom All The Young Dudes for BBC Radio 4, in which he acted with Steen and Stephen Frost as three schoolmates re-uniting in later life, with each episode titled after a hit from the 1970s.

 Life and career

 When Sweeney was 11 years old, he moved to London with his parents, along with two brothers and a sister.
 He became interested in theatre and improvisation while attending Clapham College, an all-boys Roman Catholic school.
-Sweeney spent the 1970s in theatre productions, creating and touring shows with Steen, who was a friend from school.
+Sweeney spent the 1970s in theatre productions, creating and touring shows with Steve Steen, who was a friend from school.
 The pairing's first television work as a duo came on the ITV children's show CBTV, followed by the Channel 4 comedy Little Armadillos and resident support comic slots on Rory Bremner's first sketch show for the BBC.
 In 1987, Sweeney played Samuel Taylor Coleridge in an episode of Blackadder the Third, with Steve Steen alongside him as Lord Byron.
 He also starred as "The Head" in the first season of Art Attack in 1990.
 He then appeared in commercials and radio comedies before acquiring a semi-regular slot as a contestant on the Channel 4 improvisation show Whose Line Is It Anyway? from 1991 to 1993.
-Comedy partner Steen would later join him frequently in these appearances.
+Steve Steen also occasionally appeared on Whose Line alongside Sweeney.